 - How to Make a Char Cloth

-Once you get started with bushcraft, you’ll see how important cordage is.
-It’s useful for building shelter frames, setting snares, make a fishing net, hanging a bear bag…
+Once you get started with bushcraft, you’ll see how vital cordage is.
+It’s useful for building shelter frames, setting snares, making a fishing net, hanging a bear bag…

-While it is possible to make your own rope from natural materials, it takes a long time and the learning curve is fairly high.
-Paracord 550 is generally regarded as the best all-purpose rope for survival and bushcraft.
+While making your own rope from natural materials is possible, it takes a long time, and the learning curve is pretty high.
+Paracord 550 is regarded as the best all-purpose rope for survival and bushcraft.